 The Vikings took advantage.
 The Trojans turned the ball over six times the rest of the quarter.

 A driving basket by Erin Legel with 6 seconds left before halftime gave CdA a 26-14 lead.

 “We wanted to focus on Dani because the last time we played them she scored 21,” Legel said.
 “By focusing on Dani we couldn’t let the guards score either so we all had to play really hard on defense.”

 Post Falls coach Marc Allert watched the momentum switch CdA’s way in a hurry.

 “(Failor) went out and things went south from there,” Allert said.
 “They came out and pressured us and we didn’t handle it very well.
 We lost our composure a little bit and never really regained it.”

-Failor, who had 26 points in a regional-opening win over Lewiston on Friday, had four including just one field goal.
+Failor, who had 26 points in a regional-opening win over Lewiston on Friday, scored four Tuesday, including just one field goal.

 “We finally just got going,” CdA guard Caleyn Orlandi said.
 “We started kind of slow.
 Everybody does their part, and when everybody does their part everything flows.”

 Orlandi made the lone 3-pointer she shot in the first half and CdA coach Dale Poffenroth challenged her to shoot a few more in the second half.
 She did, hitting 3 of 4 in the third.
 She finished with a game-high 14 points, nine rebounds and two assists.